• Skip to main content

 Durango Hot Springs Resort & Spa

-Formerly known as the historic Trimble Hot Springs, Durango Hot Springs Resort and Spa is located at the base of the Hermosa Cliffs in southwest Colorado.
-With breathtaking views of the Animas River Valley and San Juan National Forest, this resort has been redesigned to feature a slew of soaking pools and spa services.
+Formerly known as the historic Trimble Hot Springs, Durango Hot Springs Resort & Spa is tucked away at the base of the Hermosa Cliffs in Southwest Colorado.
+With breathtaking views of the Animas River Valley and San Juan National Forest, this resort has been redesigned to feature many soaking pools and spa services.

 Situated within the unincorporated community of Hermosa, the resort is about 9 miles north of Durango and 19 miles south of Purgatory Mountain Resort on Highway 550.
 It’s open year-round for travelers and locals to enjoy.
 After the recent renovations, there are no longer accommodation options on the property.